nopnop2002/esp-idf-sx127x/README.md

 I based on [this](https://github.com/Inteform/esp32-lora-library).

 # Changes from the original
+- Compatible with ESP-IDF V5/V6.
 - Changed make to cmake.
 - Added support for ESP32S2, ESP32S3, ESP32C2, ESP32C3 and ESP32C6.
 - I left the control of CS to the driver.
-- Added a sample of ping-pong/http/mqtt/tusb-serial/ws.
+- Added several sample projects.
 - Added some API functions.

 # Software requirements